 The answers to these are both simple and complex.
-The simple answer is that with better science, we can make better recommendations, and until about 4 years ago, we just didn’t have the science.
-Now that we do, we can say definitively that we know children who rear face, between ages one and two are 5 times safer than their forward facing peers.
-5 times - that’s a HUGE difference – 500% safer!
-When you know better, you can do better.
-This is why our recommendations have changed.
+The simple answer is that with better science, we can make better recommendations, and until a few years ago, we just didn’t have the science.
+Now that we do, we can say definitively that we know children who rear face, to age 3 or 4 or to the capacity of their rear facing convertible seat are safer than their forward facing peers.
+This is why the recommendations have changed.”

 Here is a video of rear facing verses forward facing

 In the video, did you see how the rear facing seat back absorbed almost all of the crash forces?
 The child dummy rode up and down, then back towards the vehicle seat.
 The force was nearly all absorbed by the shell of the seat.
 In comparison, the forward facing dummy had all the force placed on his neck and extremities.
 This can lead to very serious injuries in young children, mainly to the head and spinal cord.
 We can fix a leg.
 We can’t fix a spine.
 Spinal cord injuries are one of the big things we’re trying to prevent injury to.
 In babies and young children, the spinal cord comes in a number of pieces.
 During the growth process, it hardens or ossifies, creating more and more linkages to itself so that by the time a child reaches puberty, it is one piece.

 Cervical vertebrae for a one-year old (left), and beside it a cervical vertebrae for a 6 year old (right)

 Thoracic vertebrae for a 1 yr old (left) and for a 6 yr old (right).

 Lumbar vertebrae for a 1 yr old (left) and for a 6 yr old (right).

 Pictures Courtesy of: Human Osteology, T. White, 2000

 Note that in all pictures, the 1-yr olds' vertebrae is still in pieces.